trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ``hive.metastore.service.principal``               The Kerberos principal of the Hive metastore service.

-``hive.metastore.client.principal``                The Kerberos principal that Presto uses when connecting
+``hive.metastore.client.principal``                The Kerberos principal that Trino uses when connecting
                                                    to the Hive metastore service.

 ``hive.metastore.client.keytab``                   Hive metastore client keytab location.